fmtn/a/README.md

 java -Djavax.net.ssl.keyStore=/Users/petter/client.jks -Djavax.net.ssl.keyStorePassword=password -Djavax.net.ssl.trustStore=/Users/petter/truststore.jks -Djavax.net.ssl.trustStorePassword=password -jar a-1.3.2-jar-with-dependencies.jar -b ssl://example.org:61618 MY.QUEUE
 ```

-## Apply transformations during write-dump or restore-dump
+## Apply transformations

 Using the -S command, a JavaScript transformation can be supplied that will run on each message.
-The purpose of this feature is to deal with poision-messages that has to be fixed "on-the-fly", removing sensitive data from messages before exporting them from production to a development environment, or to generally help during migrations.
+The purpose of this feature is to deal with poison-messages that has to be fixed "on-the-fly", removing sensitive data from messages before exporting them from production to a development environment, or to generally help during migrations.

 The script is used to modifiy the `msg` variable that will be written or restored.